ekenozlu/DemoNewsApp/README.md

-e# DemoApp News App
+# DemoApp News App
 In this demo app I created a News application on Swift with Storyboard.
+I used NewsAPI for data.

 ## App Contains:
 1. Popular news from United States